ericpromislow/wordler/README.md

 treat
 ```

 Either you know what `grep` does, or your collaborator does.
 If you're following option 3 above, don't worry too much about the actual syntax.
 Let's just say that `-V` and `[^...]` request match-failures, and everything else is looking for matches.
-Let's now rerun the program:
+But that list looks suspect -- I see too many repeated letters in most of the words.
+Are there any words that contain five different letters?
+Fortunately, there's yet another program in this repro that files out words with duplicate letters:

 ```
 cat data/words.txt | grep -v -e '[^earot]' | ./remove-words-with-duplicates